Skip to content

 • Identify and pursue training and professional development activities.

-• Regularly scheduled meetings with mentors to review and document research and professional achievements.
+• Schedule regular meetings with mentors to review and document research and professional achievements.

 • Collaborate with faculty mentors to complete an Individual Development Plan (IDP) upon arrival, outlining both short-term and long-term research goals.

-• Utilize provided templates for IDPs tailored to Life or Biomedical Sciences and Social Sciences and Humanities for guidance.
+• Utilize the provided templates for IDPs tailored to life or biomedical sciences, social sciences, and humanities for guidance.

 • Annually submit a copy of the IDP to the Office of the Vice Provost for Research.